braindef/word-stats/readme.txt

 The calculations are refreshed every 15 seconds.

-= The word count from the plugin doesn't match the word count from WordPress! =

-The plugin uses a slightly more accurate word splitter.

 = How does Word Stats pick the relevant keywords? =

 It shows any keyword that appears at least three times and at least 1/5 times the top keyword.